oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Qualifier of a [`RecursiveHierarchy`](#RecursiveHierarchy) annotation

-In functions defined in this vocabulary, a parameter of this type.
+In functions defined in this vocabulary, a parameter of this type
           identifies the [`RecursiveHierarchy`] annotation on the entity type of the function's binding parameter that specifies the hierarchy that is evaluated by the function.
           Nodes in the hierarchy are identified by the primitive value of the `RecursiveHierarchy/NodeProperty`.